 26. Goderich

-Found about ten minutes down the road from Bayfield is Goderich, a charming small town near Toronto that blends a picturesque lakefront with a historic downtown community complete with unique landmarks, inviting boutiques, and delicious local diners.
+Found about ten minutes down the road from Bayfield is Goderich, a charming small town near Toronto that blends a picturesque lakefront with a quaint downtown community complete with unique landmarks, inviting boutiques, and delicious local diners.

 Start your visit within Goderich’s historic town square.
 Here you can take photos with the monumental courthouse that stands sentinel in the heart of the square’s roundabout or admire its impressive stature from the comforts of an outdoor patio before browsing through the wares of some local shops.